The Humanoid (film)

-L'umanoide, internationally released as The Humanoid or Humanoid, is a 1979 Italian science fiction film directed by Aldo Lado (credited as George B. Lewis).
+The Humanoid (L'umanoide) is a 1979 Italian space opera film directed by Aldo Lado, and starring Richard Kiel, Corinne Cléry, Leonard Mann, Ivan Rassimov and Arthur Kennedy.

-The film bears many similarities to the original Star Wars.
+The film is generally considered to have been a cash-in on the success of the original Star Wars, down to having director Aldo Lado be credited as 'George B. Lewis'.

 Plot

 Sometime in the distant future, the planet Metropolis (once known as Earth) is a peaceful utopia led by a leader called The Great Brother.
 His world is threatened by his brother Graal who has escaped from a prison satellite, stolen a warship and enlisted the help of a mad scientist named Dr. Kraspin.
 Kraspin has a plan to make an army of unstoppable supersoldiers he calls "Humanoids," but to mutate them he requires the powerful element Kapitron that is being kept at the Grovan Institute on Metropolis.

 Graal sends down a squad of soldiers to break into the institute and steal the Kapitron.
 They are also ordered to kill a woman named Barbara Gibson, a scientist who once worked with Kraspin but who realized the horrendous potential of the element and had Kraspin committed to a mental facility.
 Kraspin had escaped the facility two years earlier and seeks revenge against her.
 Barbara leaves before the slaughter when she is summoned home by her mysterious pupil, a boy named Tom Tom who exhibits powers of mental suggestion.
 Tom Tom also communes periodically with two mysterious beings who he claims are foreign travelers.

 After the raid, Graal returns to his hidden base on the planet Noxon where he is joined by Lady Agatha, the world's tyrannical queen, who hopes to share the rule of the galaxy as Graal's wife once he conquers Metropolis.
 Kraspin is also hiding there, given asylum in exchange for keeping Agatha young and beautiful with daily injections of a youth serum he creates by sapping the life essence of female slaves.

 Once in possession of the Kapitron, Kraspin selects the perfect specimen to test his mutation on and targets a bearded, giant of a man named Golob.
 Kraspin forces Golob to crash his ship in a lake and Kraspin fires a small Kapitron missile which explodes turning Golob into a beardless, raging hulk with superhuman strength.
 Witnessing the horror is Golob's robot dog companion Kip, who sadly watches Kraspin capture and take his master away.

 Kraspin fits Golob with a brain control chip and unleashes him upon Metropolis with orders to kill the Great Brother.
 Nick, a Metropolis security officer, tries to protect the Great Brother, but Golob is unstoppable.
 As Golob approaches his primary target to destroy him, Kraspin interrupts with new orders to go after Barbara Gibson first and Golob leaves.